Red Faction (video game): Plot

 Red Faction takes place on Mars around the year 2075.
 Earth's minerals are being depleted and humans need more of them to survive.
 The vast Ultor Corporation runs the mining operation on Mars.
 The living conditions are deplorable, human rights for the miners are few, and a disease called "The Plague" is running rampant throughout the colony with no known antidote available—predominantly within the confines of the mine complex.
 Parker, a downtrodden miner, came to Mars to make a new start in his life—taken in by the promises and advantages Ultor has to offer in the mines of Mars.
-After a routine day in the mine with the typical aggression toward miners and cramped living conditions and poor nutrition, he witnesses the spark that starts a rebellion when a security guard abuses a miner at the end of his shift and heartlessly kills him.
+After a routine day in the mine with the typical aggression toward miners and cramped living conditions and poor nutrition, he witnesses the spark that starts a rebellion when a security guard abuses a miner at the end of his shift and attempts to attack him, causing the miner to fight back and kill the security guard.
 Parker takes up arms, with the help of Hendrix, a rebellious Ultor security technician who guides Parker through the complex.
 Hendrix tries to get Parker to join up with a group of miners who are about to steal a supply shuttle and escape the complex, but Parker arrives too late.
 The shuttle takes off, and is destroyed by missiles moments later.